 Our data dashboard compiles 25 state-level indicators of school performance each year to illuminate areas of success and areas for continued improvement.
 These indicators focus on critical stages in learning and development from school readiness and early learning to the emergence of a strong and productive workforce.
 This report provides a critical overview of our public education system, while presenting data and information to encourage more nuanced discussions of potential strategies for improving student learning outcomes.

 In this report, we take the analysis a step further, formulating research-informed recommendations for statewide actions—policies, investments, and expansion of best practices—that have potential to address performance gaps and contribute to broad improvement in student outcomes.
-Over the past five years, this report has looked at the role of community partnerships in addressing learning gaps (2015), social-emotional learning (2016), and student-centered learning (2017), continuous improvement (2018), and the power of student voice (2019).
+Over the past six years, this report has looked at the role of community partnerships in addressing learning gaps (2015), social-emotional learning (2016), and student-centered learning (2017), continuous improvement (2018), the power of student voice (2019), and measuring student success (2020).